Paleobiogeochemistry/isowater_SEPregion/README.md

 ## New data set that will be uploaded in 2022-2023

-The new location sites that are currently being sampled or will be  to be sampled are: Mejillones, Coquimbo, Reloncavi Fjord, Chilean Patagonia
+Currently seawater samples being sampled or will be sampled in the following locations: Mejillones, Coquimbo, Reloncavi Fjord, Chilean Patagonia.

 ## Consideration using isowater_SEPregion python code